 Frequently asked questions: Women Entrepreneurship Fund

-Decisions have now been made regarding the Women Entrepreneurship Fund applications.
+Decisions have now been made regarding the Women Entrepreneurship Fund applications and all applicants have been contacted regarding the status of their proposal.
 The applications were screened and assessed on a competitive basis against the criteria outlined in the program applicant guide.
-All applicants will be contacted regarding the decision on their proposal in the coming weeks.
-Please note that we will continue to update FAQs on a regular basis to reflect enquiries from applicants.

 Who is eligible to apply?